 Store the basic recipe in the fridge for up to 3 weeks.
 (The vinegar keeps this fresh longer.)

-You can use a blender, but I would double the recipe.
+You can use a blender on low speed, but I would double the recipe.

 If adding fresh garlic or fresh herbs (add in step one)- and understand that the mayo will only keep 1 week.
 (Dried herbs or granulated garlic will not affect it.)